 Be careful of heavy wool pants.
 I find that a lot of the heavy wool blend pants retain a lot of heat and sweat when dancing, although they do hold their shape.
 If these heavy wool blend pants get really wet, they get even more heavy.
 Go for the wool pants with a light feel.

 I like to wear vintage swing-era 1930’s, 1940’s/early 1950’s ties.
 Many of the mid 1940’s to early 50’s ties have a “bold”, “geometric” or “art deco” type pattern and a bright color.
 There were a multitude of different colors used for swing-era ties.
 Ties from the swing-era were generally about 44-52″ in length, shorter than ties worn today and did not cover the belt buckle area (which is opposite of the general rule for today).
-Ties with a “geometric” or “art deco” type pattern were generally more prevelant in the mid 1940’s (generally post WW II) to about the early 50’s.
+Ties with a “geometric” or “art deco” type pattern were generally more prevalent in the mid 1940’s (generally post WW II) to about the early 50’s.
 Striped ties were more common in the 1930’s to about the end of WW II.

-Beware of dress shirts with a lot of color or a busy pattern(s), they can be difficult to “match up” and may “over power” your ensemble.
-A dress shirt with French cuffs gives a nice, classy look, although even new those shirts are a bit hard to find and normally cost more.
+Beware of dress shirts with “too bright or a “neon” color, or a busy pattern (s); they can be difficult to “match up” and may “over power” your ensemble.
+A dress shirt with French cuffs gives a nice, classy look, although even those shirts new are a bit hard to find and normally cost more.
 And of course you’ll need cuff links for a French cuff shirt.

 For French cuff shirts, go with vintage and classic looking cuff links (see info below).
-A tip from my wife: when dancing, wear cuff links with a rounded edge and not a square edge; the square edge type cuff link may scratch your dance partner.
+A tip from my wife: when swing dancing, wear cuff links with a rounded edge and not a square edge; the square edge type cuff link may scratch your dance partner.

 Shoes.
 My first preference is to wear vintage swing-era shoes from the 30’s/40’s/50’s.
 Men’s shoe styles didn’t change that much from about the late 1920’s to about the mid-to-late 1950’s.
 Along with the tie, vintage shoes can really give your outfit that vintage look.
 Two tone spectators (black and white, brown and white) are classic swing-era, along with spectators with a ventilated and/or mesh look.